ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/grid-interface/_index-javascript.md

 <framework-specific-section frameworks="javascript">
 | ### Access the Grid API
 |
-| You can access the APIs in the following ways:
+| You can access the api in the following ways:
 |
-| - Store the `api` when creating the grid via the `createGrid` function
+| - Store the `api` when creating the grid via `createGrid`.
-| - Store the `api` from the `gridReady` event - it will be available via the `params` argument
+| - Store the `api` from the `gridReady` event - it will be available on the `params` argument.
 |
 | ## Listening to Events
 |
 | In addition to adding event listeners directly via the `gridOptions` object, it is possible to register for events, similar to registering for events on native DOM elements.
-This means there are two ways to listen for events: either use the `onXXX()` method on the API (where XXX is replaced with the event name), or register a listener for the event.
+This means there are two ways to listen for events: either use the `onXXX()` method on the api (where XXX is replaced with the event name), or register a listener for the event.
 The latter option allows you to add multiple handlers for the same event.
 The following example demonstrates the two options:
 |
 </framework-specific-section>